Enoxaparin sodium: Boxed warning

 The FDA issued a revision to the boxed warning for enoxaparin in October 2013.
 The revision recommends exercising caution regarding when spinal catheters are placed and removed in persons taking enoxaparin for spinal puncture or neuroaxial anesthesia.
 It may be necessary to delay anticoagulant dosing in these persons in order to decrease the risk for spinal or epidural hematomas, which can manifest as permanent or long-term paralysis.
 Persons at risk for hematomas may present with indwelling epidural catheters, concurrent use of medications that worsen bleeding states such as non-steroidal anti-inflammatory drugs (NSAIDs), or a past medical history of epidural or spinal punctures, spinal injury, or spinal deformations.
 The FDA recommends that at-risk persons be monitored for bleeding and neurological changes.

 Pharmacology

 Mechanism of action

-Enoxaparin binds to and potentiates antithrombin (a circulating anticoagulant) to form a complex that irreversibly inactivates clotting factor Xa.
+Enoxaparin binds to and activates antithrombin (a circulating anticoagulant) to form a complex that irreversibly inactivates clotting factor Xa.
 It has less activity against factor IIa (thrombin) compared to unfractionated heparin (UFH) due to its low molecular weight.